survivejs/webpack-book/manuscript/techniques/06_consuming.md

 ```

 W> Take care when disabling warnings as it can hide underlying issues.
 Consider alternatives first.
 There's a [webpack issue](https://github.com/webpack/webpack/issues/1617) that discusses the problem.

-## Managing symbolic links

-Symbolic links, or symlinks, are an operating system level feature that allows you to point to other files through a file system without copying them.
-You can use `npm link` to create global symlinks for packages under development and then use `npm unlink` to remove the links.

-Webpack resolves symlinks to their full path as Node does.
-The problem is that if you are unaware of this fact, the behavior can surprise you especially if you rely on webpack processing.
-It's possible to work around the behavior as discussed in [webpack issue #985](https://github.com/webpack/webpack/issues/985).
-Webpack core behavior may improve in the future to make a workaround unnecessary.
-You can disable webpack's symlink handling by setting `resolve.symlinks` as `false`.

 ## Getting insights on packages